 The information SkyView and a third-party app can exchange varies.
-For more information on SkyView compatibility with third-party apps, go to dynon.com/docs.
+For more information on SkyView compatibility with third-party apps, go to dynamics..
 Flight Plans can be sent and/or received between SkyView and the following third-party apps.
 Not all apps support transfer in both directions.